SohanR/Crypto-with-nodejs/Readme.md

         SAME INPUT => SAME OUTPUT

-It's need to be fast to compute and unique, however its extremely difficult for a computer to Reverse Engineer what the original massage actually was.
+It's need to be fast to compute and unique, however its extremely difficult for a computer to Reverse Engineer what the original message actually was.

 Real example of Hash is, storing password on a database.